 Pneumonia is a leading infectious cause of hospitalization and death among adults in the United States, and community-acquired pneumonia (CAP), which is akin to the patient population in the Simple Pneumonia with Hospitalization measure, is a major driver of Medicare morbidity and mortality rates.
-The Simple Pneumonia with Hospitalization episode-based cost measure was recommended for development by an expert clinician committee—the Pulmonary Disease Management Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
-Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure
+The Simple Pneumonia with Hospitalization episode-based cost measure was selected for development based on input from an expert clinician committee—the Pulmonary Disease Management Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
+Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.

 The cost measure denominator is the total number of episodes from the Simple Pneumonia with Hospitalization episode group attributed to a clinician.

 The Simple Pneumonia with Hospitalization cost measure uses the following data sources: